-A prominent feature of the nucleocapsids within polyhedra is their organization into either single or multiple aggregates of nucleocapsids within an envelope.
+A prominent feature of the nucleocapsids within polyhedra is their organization into either single or multiple aggregates of nucleocapsids within an envelope (Fig. 1.3).
 For example, in some NPVs there can be from 1 to 15 nucleocapsids per envelope, with bundles of 5 to 15 predominating.
-In contrast, strains defined as having a single nucleocapsid per envelope rarely show more than one nucleocapsid per envelope (25).
+In contrast, strains defined as having a single nucleocapsid per envelope rarely show more than one nucleocapsid per envelope [10, 33].
 Because this feature is so distinctive and characteristic of specific isolates, it was incorporated into the early nomenclature such that NPVs were categorized as either MNPV or SNPVs (also previously called multiply or singly embedded virions [MEV and SEV]).
 In addition, whereas MNPVs and SNPVs were both found in lepidopteran viruses, only SNPVs were observed in other insect orders.
-GVs were also categorized as singly enveloped; however, multiple GVs, although rare, have been described (26).
-With the accumulation of DNA sequence data that allowed for definitive determination of phylogenetic relationships, it was found that the MNPV and SNPV division did not conform to the phylogeny of the viruses.
-For example, at one point BmNPV was considered the type virus for SNPVs because of its production of predominantly single nucleocapsids However, when sequence data became available, BmNPV was found to be closely related to AcMNPV (both belong to Group I), whereas other MNPVs such as LdMNPV and SeMNPV are more distantly related Group II viruses, which also includes SNPV-type viruses.
-Despite agreement that the MNPV and SNPV designation is not a useful taxonomical trait, it continues to be employed, in part for historical continuity, and also because it can be a convenient method for distinguishing different viruses that are pathogenic for the same host, e.g., OpMNPV and OpSNPV which both infect Orgyia pseudotsugata, but are members of Group I and II, respectively.
+GVs were also categorized as singly enveloped; however, multiple GVs, although rare, have been described [34].
+With the accumulation of DNA sequence data that allowed for the determination of definitive phylogenetic relationships, it was found that the MNPV and SNPV division did not conform to the phylogeny of the viruses.
+For example, at one point BmNPV was considered the type virus for SNPVs because of its production of predominantly single nucleocapsids [35].
+However, sequence data indicates that BmNPV is closely related to AcMNPV (both belong to Group I), whereas other MNPVs such as LdMNPV and SeMNPV are more distantly related Group II viruses, which also includes SNPV-type viruses.
+Drawing conclusions regarding the properties of MNPV and SNPV viruses is fraught with difficulty because their genetic content is often so different that it is not possible to attribute characteristics of a virus to its M- or SNPV phenotype.